 Possibly the best type of expansion joint material that can be used is a flexible silicone (e.g. LATASILTM) or urethane sealant placed over a closed cell foam backer rod.
 The sealant used in expansion joints should achieve a minimum SHORE A hardness of 35.
 It is best to achieve a two-sided bond only to the flanks of the open joint in the tile.
 The two-sided bond allows for maximum movement of the sealant.
 A three-sided bond to the substrate can restrict the total capable movement of the flexible sealant and cause premature joint cracking and disintegration.
 Bond breaker tape (a narrow sliver of tape) can be placed in joints that are too shallow to receive the closed cell foam backer rod.
-This bond breaker tape also makes provision for a two sided sealant bond.
+This bond breaker tape also makes provision for a two-sided sealant bond.
 In certain cases, a suitable primer should be used in wet area conditions or when using a porous finish material (e.g. sandstone).

 Pre-fabricated expansion joint strips are also available and can be used in many applications.
 An advantage to these strips is that they protect the exposed tile edge better than the flexible sealants.
-However, there are a few drawbacks to some of the pre-fabricated joints.
-Firstly, some do not allow for full joint movement as do the sealant joints.
+However, a drawback to the strips is that they do not allow for full joint movement as do the sealant joints.
 Some of these strips are composed of very hard plastic or metal and are not as forgiving as the sealant joint.
 If they are used, it may be a good idea to increase the frequency of placement and/or allow for a wider space when they are placed.
-Secondly, when they are installed, it is vital that they are fully bedded along with the tile and in doing so, it is vital that the tile adhesive does bridge the movement zone and impede the pre-fabricated joint effectiveness.